Strawbery Fields: Why Does Covenant-72B Look Broken?

 Someone on X pointed out that Covenant-72b can't count the R's in strawberry.
 They're right.
 But so were the people who laughed at GPT-4 for the same mistake two years before it started passing the bar exam.
 The interesting question was never whether the model fails.
 It's why, what that reveals about intelligence, and what happens next.

-A few days ago, a couple of posts made the rounds on X poking fun at Covenant-72b.
+A few days ago, a post made the rounds on X poking fun at Covenant-72b.
 The test was simple: ask the model to count the R's in "strawberry."
 The model got it wrong.
 Screenshots were shared, laughs were had.

 They're not wrong.
 Covenant-72b cannot reliably count letters in a word.
 Ask it to reverse a string character by character and it will stumble.
 These are tasks that any second-grader handles without thinking, and our model fails at them.